bennhub/DistributedDataPipelineQA/README.md

 #### **1) Test Cases for `data-target-graceful-validation.spec.js`**

 ### Purpose:
 Validate the creation and data consistency of the `events.log` file against `large_1M_events.log`.
 Ensure `events.log` is created, contains data, and that its last N lines match `large_1M_events.log`.
-Log mismatches for review.
+If mismatches are detected - the console will log a message indicating the mismatch and a mismatch.txt file will be created in the output directory with details of the discrepancies for further analysis.

 ### Goal:
 1. Confirm the `events.log` file is created and contains data.